Online Hair Loss Treatment Without a Required Subscription

 When to see someone in person

-Async telehealth is appropriate for uncomplicated androgenetic alopecia in adults who fit the pattern.
-Several situations fall outside async scope and need a dermatologist — patchy or coin-shaped bald spots, scarring alopecia, scalp inflammation or infection, sudden diffuse shedding, or pregnancy plans within six months while considering finasteride.
+Online visits are appropriate for uncomplicated androgenetic alopecia in adults who fit the pattern.
+Several situations fall outside online scope and need a dermatologist — patchy or coin-shaped bald spots, scarring alopecia, scalp inflammation or infection, sudden diffuse shedding, or pregnancy plans within six months while considering finasteride.
 Please see a dermatologist instead of (or in addition to) a telehealth visit if:

 Quick answers